GeekFunkLabs/fluidpatcher/docs/concepts/ladspa.md

   through the plugin.
   FluidPatcher silently maps channels to audio groups.

-Effects defined at the patch level override effects defined at the root level.
+If effects at the root and patch level have the same name, the patch effect overrides the root effect.

 ### Rule-Driven Effect Control